 It’s hard to know how much of the gains are attributable to nootropics, versus just practice and repetition.

 As you can probably tell, I’m skeptical that learning ability can be taught or improved, whether it’s Tim Ferris and his books and podcasts on accelerated learning, Kevin Trudeau and ‘speed reading’, or Cal Newport and his ‘college guides’.
 As is almost always the case, the people writing these guides have vastly superiors IQs (and individual success is generalized as being applicable to the entire population, when in reality such success is attributable to IQ, not ‘special techniques’).
-Or it’s just flim-flam.
 Newport, for example, getting a PHD in a hard science at a relatively young age from a prestigious university.
-The reality is, less intelligent people suck at learning, learn slowly, retain little, and there are no ‘hacks’ or drugs that can change this, sorry (or at least none that meet the rigor to be published in a reputable journal).
+The reality is, because working memory is a component of IQ, less intelligent people typically learn slowly and retain little, and there are no ‘hacks’ or drugs that can change this, sorry (or at least none that meet the rigor to be published in a reputable journal).
 If these drugs worked, everyone would be using them, especially in our super-competitive economy where every point of IQ translates to money…they would be as ubiquitous as shoes.
 The military would be buying nootropics by the crateload to get recruits to speed.
-Same for schools…there would be no need hours of homework every week and years of classes…just use nootopics and get a perfect score after flipping through the book a few minutes (as Tim supposedly did).
+Same for schools…there would be no need forhours of homework every week and years of classes…just pop some nootopics and get a perfect score after flipping through the book a few minutes (as Tim supposedly did).
 It would be awesome if it worked…years of schooling could condensed into weeks and the economy would get such a huge boost in productivity that Type 1 civilization status would be attainable in years, not centuries.

 Additionally, the specific type of skill one is trying to acquire also matters.
 Tim frequently cites mastery of swimming, cooking, dancing, and martial arts as examples of accelerated learning, but many of these skills involve ‘muscle memory’ and ‘fluid learning’, not necessarily raw intellect.
 Psychologists distinguish between ‘crystallized intelligence’ and ‘fluid intelligence’ – the former involves memorization of past experiences and knowledge (vocabulary, math concepts, etc.); the latter involves processing new information, such as pattern recognition.
 Tim’s techniques may be more amenable to the latter, not the former.
 Trying to apply accelerated learning to quantum mechanics would probably be a huge failure for most people, whereas much more success would be had with cooking or dance.